Oingo Boingo: Post-breakup

-Oingo Boingo were honored with a resolution at Los Angeles City Hall in April 2016.
+In April 2016, Oingo Boingo were honored with a resolution at Los Angeles City Hall.
 Popular L.A. radio and television personality Richard Blade gave a speech about the band's legacy.
 Several members attended the meeting from across the band's changing line-ups, including Johnny "Vatos" Hernandez, founding keyboardist Richard Gibbs, John Avila, Carl Graves, and Sam "Sluggo" Phipps.

 On June 11, 2021, Elfman released his first solo studio album in 37 years, Big Mess.
-Although it features former members of Oingo Boingo, such as Bartek, Fitzgerald, and Mann, it is not an Oingo Boingo collaboration in the vein of Elfman's 1984 So-Lo album.
-When asked by Variety if he would still consider a reunion, Elfman said no, due to his hearing loss, and added that bands to him are like "zombies," and that band reunions "eat brains."
-Big Mess includes a modern remake of Oingo Boingo's "Insects" from their 1982 album Nothing to Fear, for which Elfman also produced a 3D music video.
+It includes the participation of former members of Oingo Boingo, such as Bartek, Fitzgerald, and Mann and a new arrangement and recording of Oingo Boingo's "Insects" from the 1982 album Nothing to Fear.